BobTheTerrible/ebs-autoscale/README.md

 # EBS Autoscale

 **ebs-autoscale** maintains a filesystem across one or more ebs volumes.
-As the filesystem fills up, ebs-autoscale will detect the change and recruit additional ebs volumes to the filesystem.
+As the filesystem fills up, ebs-autoscale will detect the change in useage and recruit additional ebs volumes to the filesystem.

 This project is inspired by: https://github.com/awslabs/amazon-ebs-autoscale

 ## Dependencies

 **ebs-autoscale** creates files systems across ebs volumes.
-As there are no dedicated Go libraries to do this ebs-autoscale shells out to external processes.
+As there are no dedicated Go libraries to do this, ebs-autoscale must shell-out to external processes.

 Currently, ebs-autoscale creates a **btrfs** file system across the target devices.